Skip to main content

 Negative scenario testingYAllow expectations for non-successful responses (e.g. 4xx, 5xx responses).Example

-Inheritance and PolymorphismYInheritance is supported via the use of the discriminator keyword.Example
+Inheritance and PolymorphismYInheritance is supported using the discriminator keyword.Example

 Content Negotiation (media types)YUse of accept header to differentiate response, or to use as a versioning strategy.
 Fully complies with RFC 9110: HTTP Semantics §12.
 It supports: